-The program is comprised of three main phases, completed in both the United States and in Russia.
+The program is comprised of three main phases, completed in both the United States and in overseas.
 Students may enter the program at any time, provided they have met the requirements of the previous phase.
 Students work with an advisor on an individualized study plan to map out their plan for achieving the goal of a Superior level of proficiency in Russian.
 The length of time that it takes students to complete the program depends on their background and preparation, as well as their commitment to the program.
-Motivated and hard-working students with no prior knowledge of Russian can complete the program in 5 years.
+Motivated and hard-working students with no prior knowledge of Russian can complete the program in five years.

 Admitted students sign an acceptance form to indicate that they understand the program's requirements and commit to working to the best of their ability to achieve a Superior level of proficiency in Russian.

 Foundation in Russian: First to Fourth Year Russian or the Equivalent